Hampton High School, Melbourne: History

-In 1924, the Education Department purchased land in Ludstone St Hampton from the War Homes Commission.
+In 1924, the Education Department purchased land in Ludstone St Hampton from the War Service Homes Commission.
 The land had previously been a part of the Castlefield Estate, which later became Haileybury College.
 Following the purchase, a single story building designed by architect Percy Everett was built.
 The school campus also included a sporting oval on the western side of the property.
 While the sports field was utilised for various sporting activities, football and cricket were played on the Castlefield Reserve.
 In 1952, a two-storied Manual Arts Block in the modernist style (again designed by Percy Everett) was built to provide additional accommodation, as well as provide facilities for teaching art, craft, woodwork, metalwork and domestic science.

 In 1957, a fire destroyed the majority of the main building.
 A newly renovated building was opened in 1959, which was representative of the style of the original 1930s building.
 During this time, a new single-storied building was erected on the western side of the main building to support the growing number of matriculation students.
 This building became the prototype for many Victorian high schools that were built to support other schools throughout Victoria.
 In 1966, the boys' locker room at the southern end of the west wing building was partly demolished to make way for new science laboratories, which were funded through a federal government grant.